 Road trips are a staple of summer and often lead to the best adventures, making memories that last a lifetime.
-But sitting in a car for long stretches can make for cranky kids (and parents).
+But one can’t always fly out of the country and go looking for things to do in Costa Rica, and sitting in a car for long stretches can make for cranky kids (and parents).
 Taking time to stop often for stretching and being active is the solution, though one that requires a bit of planning.

 We asked our Role Models how they keep their kids happy and active on long car rides and they definitely have this road-tripping thing down.
 Here are their awesome tips: